-For those with little to no credit, there is still opportunity to purchase a vehicle.
+For those with little to no credit, there are still opportunities to purchase a vehicle.

-Though low credit scores aren’t the most ideal, they don’t tell the entire story for a consumer, and Chrysler Capital works diligently to provide full-spectrum auto financing options.
+Although poor credit scores aren’t ideal, they don’t tell the whole story for a consumer, and Chrysler Capital works diligently to provide full-spectrum auto financing options to these shoppers.

-“We have opportunities for the credit risk that is sometimes associated with a first-time buyer or someone trying to re-establish themselves – including someone recovering from a previous bankruptcy.
-Partner that with FCA US LLC’s great lineup of vehicles and it’s a win-win.”
+“We have opportunities for the credit risk that is sometimes associated with a first-time buyer or someone trying to reestablish themselves – including someone recovering from a previous bankruptcy.
+Partner that with FCA US’ great lineup of vehicles and it’s a win-win.”

-We spoke further with the Chrysler Capital manager to gain insight on the important factors consumers should know when having low or subprime credit and looking to purchase a vehicle.
+We spoke further with the Chrysler Capital manager to gain insight on the important factors that consumers with poor credit should know when looking to purchase a vehicle.

-Kevin: Achieving 24 months of auto payments without missing a single one really helps provide that snapshot of “This is a responsible paying customer, it looks like they are meeting their original commitment.”
-This is going to inspire an auto lender of any nature to maybe want to take a step forward on a vehicle.
+Kevin: Making 24 months of auto payments without missing a single one really helps provide that snapshot of “This is a responsible paying customer.
+It looks like they are meeting their original commitment.”
+That is going to inspire an auto lender of any nature to maybe want to take a step forward on a vehicle.

 Kevin: We are looking for some sort of consistency and stability when it comes to paying bills.

-If you are handling the work-life balance in a responsible manner and showing that you’re handling your business, that’s something to hang your hat on.
+If you’re handling the work-life balance in a responsible manner and showing that you’re handling your business, that’s something to hang your hat on.
 We always welcome that stability.

-– Save up to make a solid cash down payment.
-However much you’re able to offer, all of it impacts how we analyze the risk associated with a potential buyer.
+Kevin: First, save up to make a solid cash down payment.
+However much you’re able to offer, all of it impacts how we look at the risk associated with a potential buyer.

-– Selecting a vehicle that’s in line with a first-time purchase.
-I would encourage a more lower-priced vehicle versus something brand new or more expensive since you’re building your credit profile.
+Second, choose a vehicle that’s in line with a first-time purchase.
+I would encourage a lower-priced vehicle versus something brand new or more expensive since you’re building your credit profile.
 Doing so will bring down the risk level on the potential purchase.